RayenMiri/light/README.md

 Certainly!
-To distinguish between local and global variables in Light, we need to elaborate on how each type of variable is used and scoped within the program.
-Here’s the updated documentation with a section explaining the distinction between local and global variables:
+Let's add a section on `while` loops to the documentation:

 ---